DrQz/pdq-diagrams/README.md

 # pdq-diagrams

-Programmatic generation of queueing network diagrams of PDQ models
+Programmatic generation of the queueing network diagram corresponding to a PDQ model

 ![PDQ diagram](images/baseline.png)